marsdrums/ReSTIR-reworking/README.md

 4) $y \sim w$ -> draw sample y proportional to w
 5) $e = f(y)$ -> compute radiance e from sample y
 6) $e_w = \frac{ \frac{1}{m} \sum_{i=1}^{m} w(x_i) }{complexPDF(x)}$ -> scale radiance by average samples' weight divided by this sample's weight in the complex PDF

+Where does the performance advantage lie in generating many samples and then resampling them?
+The benefit comes from the ability to simplify certain aspects when assigning weights to the samples.
+For example, instead of factoring in visibility (which involves expensive ray-tracing operations), weights can be estimated based on the unshadowed contribution of the samples.
+Resampling enables a "coarse" selection of the most promising candidates, allowing the rendering part of the algorithm to focus sampling efforts where it (should) matter the most.

 (Refer to these links for a clearer in-depth explaination: https://www.youtube.com/watch?v=gsZiJeaMO48&t=416s ,